Telefonica prevails in battle for Vivendi's Brazil unit GVT

 Vivendi Chief Executive Arnaud de Puyfontaine said such a stake could be "attractive" and played down investors' concerns about whether the group was going back on its pledge to move out of telecoms.

-After the GVT sales closes in mid-2015, Vivendi will own stakes in French telecoms group SFR, which it is in the process of selling to Numericable NUME.PA, Telefonica Brasil, and potentially Telecom Italia.
+After the GVT sales closes in mid-2015, Vivendi will own stakes in French telecoms group SFR, which it is in the process of selling to Numericable, Telefonica Brasil, and potentially Telecom Italia.

 BRAZIL DEALS